Bank Stress Tests

 A bank stress test is an exercise that helps bank managers and regulators understand a bank’s financial strength.
 To complete the test, banks run what-if scenarios to determine if they have sufficient assets to survive during periods of economic stress.
-Stress tests assume that banks lose money and measure the expected effects on bank portfolio over time.
+Stress tests assume that banks lose money and measure the expected effects on bank portfolios over time.

-Economic scenarios: In the U.S., banks use three different sets of conditions to estimate their capital levels: baseline, adverse, and severely adverse conditions.
+In the U.S., banks use three different sets of conditions to estimate their capital levels: baseline, adverse, and severely adverse conditions.
 For example, banks might need to model an environment with high unemployment, a housing market crash, and a slowing economy.
 The Federal Reserve provides the details for stress testing each year by telling banks which specific assumptions to use.

 Why Test Banks?

 Healthy banks are critical to a functioning economy, and they affect our daily lives.
 When large banks are a “systemic risk,” they can cause severe widespread harm if they fail, so regulators set rules designed to prevent those outcomes.

 The most straightforward model of a bank is that of an institution that takes deposits and lends that money out to other customers.
 But things have evolved to a point where banks take more risk and use increasing amounts of leverage to improve profits.